gary-archer/oauth.apisample.serverless/README.md

 ### Run the Code

-- Install Node.js 24+.
-- Also install Docker to run integration tests that use Wiremock.

-Then run the API with this command:
+Install Node.js 24+, then run the API with the following command:

 ```bash
 ./start.sh